 “It’s the one dividing the adoption community.
 Many of us believe that older couples should not adopt.
 It’s not the first years that pose the problem.
 It’s the adoptee’s teen years and early adult years.
 Older parents add the possibility of prematurely turning a child into a caretaker.”

-Although I never again heard anyone call this a controversy, or saw all that much division in the adoption community, her words resonated with me.
+Although I never again heard anyone call this a controversy or saw all that much division in the adoption community, her words stayed with me.
 I did not want a child turned caretaker, and Sam and I resolved to never let this happen.
 I addressed these concerns in Geezer Dad.

 Years later, as a proud adoptive father, I shared that conversation with our family physician.
 Dr. Watkins seemed stunned.
 After telling me that he, too, was an adoptive father, he said, “A child being raised by loving, attentive parents?
 How could anyone find fault with that?”